moistbois/info/guide/readme.md

 ![Screenshot of ARMA 3's Controls menu, in the process of unmapping "Last Hint"](img/lasthintdel.png)

 #### Unmapping "Throw":
 We're disabling "Throw" as it usually gets bumped by accident and causes friendly fire.
-Instead, Shift+G will be used to throw.
+We'll be using ACE's Throw function instead, which is already bound to Shift+G.

 At the top in controls, you should see "Show: Common."
 Click on "Common" and switch it to "Weapons."